 With this year’s theme being The Roaring Twenty-Twenties, dancers and instructors will wear costumes from the 1920s and incorporate dance elements from that period in their performances.
 Attendees are invited to dress in 1920s attire as well.

-Local comedian/entertainer and UNO communications professor Cameron Logsdon will serve as this year’s emcee, and former dancers/participants Melissa Marvin, Shonna Dorsey and Matt Farrell will serve as the judging panel.
+Local comedian/entertainer and UNO communications professor Cameron Logsdon will serve as this year’s emcee, and former dancers/participants Melissa Marvin, Shonna Dorsey and Benny Chandler will serve as the judging panel.

 Other sponsorships (including the virtual broadcast) remain available.
 Please contact YES Director of Development Barb Farho to learn more about the advantages of becoming a Dance for a Chance sponsor.

 Dance for a Chance will also include silent auction items.
 YES would love the opportunity to highlight your business, so if you’d like to make donations for that as well.